1 Part Course |

 • Want to explore practical, near-term applications of AI as well as long-term future trends

-• Are looking for concrete, role-relevant ideas you can take back to your team immediately
+• You want concrete, role-relevant ideas you can take back to your team immediately

-This one-day course provides a practical introduction to Generative AI in Banking and Finance, designed for professionals who want to understand and apply this fast-evolving technology in their daily work.
-Participants will learn what generative AI is, how it differs from discriminative and predictive AI, and why it is becoming a critical capability in financial services.
+This course provides a practical introduction to Generative AI in Banking and Finance.
+Designed for professionals who want to understand and apply this fast-evolving technology in their daily work, participants will learn what generative AI is, how it differs from discriminative and predictive AI, and why it is becoming a critical capability in financial services.

 Through a combination of expert-led sessions, live demonstrations, and interactive exercises with ChatGPT and Excel, the course explores real-world applications across client services, compliance, risk management, and research.
 Participants will gain hands-on experience generating client communications, drafting compliance notes, generating useful code snippets, and summarising financial information using AI tools.

-The course also addresses the risks, ethical considerations, and regulatory requirements surrounding generative AI, with a particular focus on strategies such as Retrieval-Augmented Generation (RAG) to ensure reliability and auditability.
+Redcliffe’s AI in finance training addresses the risks, ethical considerations, and regulatory requirements surrounding generative AI.
+A particular focus is on strategies such as Retrieval-Augmented Generation (RAG) to ensure reliability and auditability.
 The course concludes with forward-looking discussions on emerging trends and an individual exercise in which each participant develops a practical vision for how AI could support their own role or team.

 By the end of the course, participants will leave with: